Is there such a thing as the perfect product manager?

 Before you can kick off your professional development mission, you need to know where you’re headed.

 And “I want to be a better product manager” won’t cut it.

 You need to hone in on exactly what that means for you by understanding which of your PM skills are currently underdeveloped.

-Luckily, there are plenty of frameworks, models and self-assessment practices which will aid this process.
+Luckily, there are plenty of frameworks, models, and self-assessment practices that will aid this process.
 Firstly: the Johari Window.

 But with a few hacks here and there, it’s actually the perfect way to get started on your skills analysis.